 - Tempdb configuration check

-- Check for databases which are using most I/O operations on the instance
+- Check for databases that are using most I/O operations on the instance

 - Defining bottleneck of instance, usage report of hardware components (CPU, memory, storage) from Instance perspective (by databases)